-Division Midway Alliance (DMA) developed the Storefront Mini Grant program to help businesses and property owners in the Division Midway district improve their storefronts.
-In 2018 to 2019, 6 businesses received the Storefront Grant, with the total amount received about $55,660.00.
+Division Midway Alliance developed the program to help business and property owners within the district to improve their storefronts.
+In 2018-2019, 6 businesses were recipients of the grant, which totaled to about $55,660.00

 WHAT IS THE GOAL OF THE STOREFRONT MINI GRANT?

 To support and strengthen places of business.
 DMA encourages exterior improvements that create unique and attractive spaces for consumers.
 Interior projects are also eligible through the grant.
 DMA supports affordable grant projects so businesses and owners are benefitted rather than burdened by the revitalization projects.

 Any building owner or tenant with lease authority and authorization from the property owner can apply for funding.
 The project site must be located in the Division-Midway target area (along Division Street from SE 117th to SE 148th and along 122nd from SE Sherman St. (North) to SE Clinton St. – see the attached map).
 Tenants must have a minimum of two years remaining on their lease or an option to renew.